Virus classification: ICTV classification

 In parallel to the system of binomial nomenclature adopted in cellular species, the ICTV has recently (2021) mandated that new virus species be named using a binomial format (Genus species, e.g. Betacoronavirus pandemicum), and that pre-existing virus species names be progressively replaced with new names in the binomial format.
 A mid-2023 review of the status of this changeover stated: "...a large number of proposals [concerning virus nomenclature, submitted to the ICTV Executive Committee (EC) for its consideration] renamed existing species for compliance with the recently mandated binomial nomenclature format.
 As a result, 8,982 out of the current 11,273 species (80%) now have binomial names.
-The process will be concluded in 2023, with the remaining 2,291 species being renamed."
+The 2024 release of the ICTV virus taxonomy lists "a current total of 16,213 species, almost all of which possess binomial names."

-As of 2025, all levels of taxa except subrealm, subkingdom, and subclass are used.
-Seven realms, one incertae sedis class, 25 incertae sedis families, and two incertae sedis genera are recognized:
+As of 2026, all levels of taxa except subrealm, subkingdom, and subclass are used.
+Ten realms, one incertae sedis class, 29 incertae sedis families, and one incertae sedis genus are recognized: